 The REEOs represent Army and Department of Defense (DOD) environmental and energy interests at the state and regional level to support and advocate for military missions and facilities.
-They accomplish this by ensuring close coordination between military and regional policymakers, working to resolve potential mission impacts before adverse proposals become laws or regulations and supporting proposals that benefit the military mission and sustainability.
+They accomplish this by ensuring close coordination between military and regional policymakers, working to resolve potential mission impacts before state laws and regulations are finalized.

 Their key activities include: